- See the history of one of the world's most complex and progressive cities in a beautifully maintained 16th-century building

 Amsterdam doesn't hide its charming canals, nor its famous vices.
 But to really get to know the city you want to know its history, and how it became the thriving metropolis we know today.

-Housed in a former orphanage, this beautifully maintained Classicist building contains a wonderfully curated collection of paintings, photographs, models, and artifacts telling the story of Amsterdam – from its origins right up to present day.
+Housed in a former orphanage, this beautifully maintained Classicist building contains a curated collection of paintings, photographs, models, and artifacts telling the story of Amsterdam – from its origins right up to the present day.

-Cancellations are not possible for this ticket.
+- Changes are possible for this ticket